Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 smbclient -U <USERNAME> [--pw-nt-hash] ...
 ```

+The `SoftPerfect`'s' `NetScan` Windows graphical network scanner utility can be
+used to conduct IPv4 and IPv6 hosts discovery and network shares enumeration.
+`NetScan` integrates with the Windows built-in network share explorer and drive
+mapping functionalities.
+For more information, refer to the
+`General - Ports scan` note.

 ###### Retrieve share files or directories ACL

 The Windows `icals` and the Linux `smbcacls` utilities as well as the